 Academic Eligibility Standard

-To be eligible to participate in Weber High School sanctioned activities, a student (UHSAA Guidelines):
+To be eligible to participate in Weber High School sanctioned activities, a student must meet UHSAA guidelines:

-(B) Must have obtained a minimum grade point average (GPA) of 2.0 or its equivalent in the preceding grading period or current grading period if the quarters ends during the season/activity.
+(B) Must have obtained a minimum grade point average (GPA) of 2.0 or its equivalent in the preceding grading period or current grading period if the quarter ends during the season/activity.

-· Eligibility under this rule is determined when grades are posted.
+- Eligibility under this rule is determined when grades are posted.
 Grades are “posted” when the school registrar enters all grades electronically and are available to students, parents and teachers.
-In no case may the posting date be more than five (5) school days following the last day of the grading period.
-Grade changes after the posting date cannot restore lost eligibility, except for a documented clerical error
+Weber High follows the UHSAA guidelines for posting grades and eligibility for extracurricular activities.

 Regarding Sports Where the Season Extends Over Two Different Quarters

 (Example: winter / spring sports) If a student has accumulated more than .75 credits of attendance loss at the end of a grading period, attendance hours and fee must be made up and cleared by the attendance secretary.
 When hours are cleared, the attendance secretary will notify the coach that the student is once again eligible.
-Student is ineligible until cleared by secretary.
+The student is ineligible until cleared by the secretary.

 School Policies Eligibility Standard

 Utah High School Activities Association has stated that eligibility is determined when grades are posted.
-Grades are “posted” when the grades are downloaded by the attendance secretary.
 Grade changes after that time cannot restore lost eligibility except for a documented error.

 Eligibility Appeal Committee